 The mission of the Houston Arboretum & Nature Center is to provide education about the natural environment to Houstonians of all ages while acting as an urban wildlife sanctuary for native plants and animals.
+The Houston Arboretum is a private non-profit educational facility that operates city land.

 Because it is a wildlife sanctuary, we ask you to observe the following rules which are in place for the protection and safety of all: